-Reichardt P, Leahy M, Garcia Del Muro X, Ferrari S, Martin J, Gelderblom H, et al. Quality of life and utiity in patients with metastatic soft tissue and bone sarcoma: The Sarcoma Treatment and Burden of Illness in North America and Europe (SABINE) study.
+Reichardt P, Leahy M, Garcia Del Muro X, Ferrari S, Martin J, Gelderblom H, Wang J, Krishna A, Eriksson J, Staddon A, Blay JY.
+Quality of life and utility in patients with metastatic soft tissue and bone sarcoma: The Sarcoma Treatment and Burden of Illness in North America and Europe (SABINE) study.
 Sarcoma.
 2012;740279.

 The aim of the study was to assess health-related quality of life (HRQoL) among metastatic soft tissue (mSTS) or bone sarcoma (mBS) patients who had attained a favourable response to chemotherapy.
 We employed the EORTC QLQ-C30, the 3-item Cancer-Related Symptoms Questionnaire, and the EQ-5D instrument.
 HRQoL was evaluated overall and by health state in 120mSTS/mBS patients enrolled in the SABINE study across nine countries in Europe and North America.
 Utility was estimated from responses to the EQ-5D instrument using UK population-based weights.
 The mean EQ-5D utility score was 0.69 for the pooled patient sample with little variation across health states.
 However, patients with progressive disease reported a clinically significant lower utility (0.56).
 Among disease symptoms, pain and respiratory symptoms are common.
 This study showed that mSTS/mBS is associated with reduced HRQoL and utility among patients with metastatic disease.